Yesterday, we watched bald eagles soar. Today, we were attacked by a goose.

 That campground had no amenities, and the one restaurant in town is closed on Tuesdays, so we went a little farther up a very steep hill (I walked it) to a campground with a convenience store.
 There we got hamburger buns, cold cuts, and chips to make sandwiches.

 When I tried to leave the store, a goose was sitting outside the door.
 Thinking it would be scared away when I came out, I opened the door and tried to walk out.
 Instead of being scared away the goose tried to come in!
-I backed into the store and closed the door, asking the woman who worked there was the deal was.
+I backed into the store and closed the door, asking the woman who worked there what the deal was.
 She made it sound like a charming, but slightly annoying, resident goose that wouldn’t hurt anyone.

 I tried to go out again and the goose pecked at my shins, even when I kicked at it to defend myself.
 Back into the store again.
 This time she said she’d call someone to come get rid of it.